numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 Support in NumPy for textual data evolved organically in response to early user needs and then changes in the Python ecosystem.

-Support for strings was added to numpy to support users of the NumArray ``chararray`` type.
-Remnants of this are still visible in the NumPy API: string-related functionality lives in ``np.char``, to support the obsolete ``np.char.chararray`` class, deprecated since NumPy 1.4 in favor of string DTypes.
+Support for strings was added to NumPy to support users of the NumArray ``chararray`` type.
+Remnants of this are still visible in the NumPy API: string-related functionality lives in ``np.char``, to support the ``np.char.chararray`` class.
+This class is not formally deprecated, but has a had comment in its implementation suggesting string dtypes instead since NumPy 1.4.

 NumPy's ``bytes_`` DType was originally used to represent the Python 2 ``str`` type before Python 3 support was added to NumPy.
 The bytes DType makes the most